This Love (Pantera song)

-"This Love" is a power ballad by American heavy metal band Pantera.
-It was first released on the band's best-selling album, Vulgar Display of Power, and later on the band's compilation album, The Best of Pantera: Far Beyond the Great Southern Cowboys' Vulgar Hits!
+"This Love" is a song by American heavy metal band Pantera.
+A power ballad, it was first released on the band's best-selling album, 1992's Vulgar Display of Power, and later on the band's compilation album, The Best of Pantera: Far Beyond the Great Southern Cowboys' Vulgar Hits!
 A live version was also included on Official Live: 101 Proof.

 Composition and lyrics

-The song begins with a progressive chorus guitar riff played, and the song soon becomes heavier occasionally.
+The song begins with a chorus guitar riff played, and the song soon becomes heavier occasionally.
 Drummer Vinnie Paul has said that this song was about a relationship vocalist Phil Anselmo had been in previously.
 "This Love was pretty much the story of a relationship he had been in, and he was really mad about it!".

 Reception

 "This Love" is one of the band's most well-known songs.

 Metal Hammer ranked the song number 10 on their list of the 50 best Pantera songs, writing that it "starts in pretty, elegant mode before erupting into a mad-eyed bar brawl of a chorus."

 Loudwire ranked "This Love" number seven on their list of the 10 best Pantera songs.

 Guitar World ranked the song number five on their ranking of the 25 best Pantera songs.